tabcat/dynamic-content/ARTICLE.md

 ### Dynamic-Content IDs

 A Dynamic-Content ID (DCID) is a CID.
-DCIDs and CIDs are both used to reference and identify content on the DHT.
+Both DCIDs and CIDs reference and identify content on the DHT.
 Where they diverge is how they are derived.
-While CIDs are derived from the hash of some static content, DCIDs are derived from permutating the CID of a manifest document.
+While CIDs are the hash of some static content, DCIDs are a permutation of the CID of a manifest document.
 This immutable manifest document describes the dynamic content.

 https://github.com/tabcat/dynamic-content/blob/e4df337d4f806ba530efa94b01e7bda2432ffa8d/src/dynamic-content.ts#L7-L30

-The sample above is shows a manifest document "describing" the dynamic content by including `protocol` and `parameters` properties.
+The sample above shows a manifest document "describing" the dynamic content by including `protocol` and `parameters` properties.
-With these properties it should be possible to keep uniquely identify some dynamic content.
+The resulting DCID, a result of the properties inside the manifest, uniquely identifies some dynamic content.

 > Why not just use the CID of the manifest document to identify the content?

 If the same CID were used to identify the manifest document and the dynamic content, then requesting the providers of one would return the providers of both (bad/not good).
-Being able to refer to the dynamic content directly may have it's own advantages as well (e.g. \<dcid\>/\<path or query\>).
+Being able to refer to the dynamic content directly may have its own advantages as well (e.g. \<dcid\>/\<path or query\>).

 ---
 > **The code sample shown above is from an example at the end of this article that shows everything working together.**